MRafifNaufal/Portfolio/README.md

 # Portfolio
-An early look for my own portfolio website
+An early look of my own portfolio website